-The focus for development for Partnership Southwark is to use this work and priorities to:

-- support integration and effective use of the Southwark estate.
-This includes making the best use of the opportunities presented by the growth in the health estate, and to make use of wider opportunities from the innovative use of the collective estate in Southwark. - Continue to make progress towards the goal of reducing estates related emissions by 80% by 2032 in line with the ICS Green Plan.
-This will be achieved by optimising the use of our estates and identifying resources to enable our buildings to move towards net zero carbon emissions.
+The focus for development for Partnership Southwark is to use this work and priorities to support integration and effective use of the Southwark estate.
+This includes making the best use of the opportunities presented by the Tessa Jowell Health Centre, where a Lead Integrator is being appointed, and to make use of wider opportunities from the availability of parts of the Council's estates portfolio.

-Southwark enabler requirements (2)